 Interest income on financial assets through other comprehensive income is recognised in accordance with accounting policy note 2.9.

-Interest on acquired derivative financial instruments relates to interest received on derivatives acquired from Participating Institutions that were associated with the loans acquired.
+Interest on acquired derivative financial instruments relates to interest received on derivatives acquired from Participating Institutions that were associated with debtor loans.

 6 Fee income